WaterfallFMS/user_defined_attributes/README.md

 Controllers will send:

-1. `policy_scope(class)` - returns a finder or array of the class objects that are scoped to the user.
+1. `policy_scope(class)` - returns an finder class objects that are scoped to the user.
 1. `authorize(object,action=nil)` - expected to raise an error if the action is not allowed on the object.
 The authorize object should pull the action from the param if not provided.

 ```ruby